 If you then focus on a project for a certain stakeholder, let’s say check-in staff or the flight attendants, you can create an employee journey where you slip into the shoes of your flight attendant and visualize the process.
 How does it look like from their perspective?

 If you only want to show what the interactions are, an approach like this is good enough.
 It shows where you have the different stakeholders and you visualize where the interactions are, what kind of interactions there are, which channels are used to interact, etc.

-A hint for Smaply users: you have the option to add multiple backstage lanes.
-Maybe arrange by importance, have the most important one in one lane and less important ones in another lane.
-Then you can simply hide it and everything that you hide is not included in your export.
+A hint for Smaply users: you have the option to add multiple activity lanes.
+Maybe arrange by importance, have the most important ones in one lane and less important ones in another lane.
+Then you can simply hide it; everything you hide is not included in your export.
 By hiding and showing lanes you can tailor your journey map to the audience you’re speaking to.
-Another example, one lane for the rather technical backstage processes – who do you need to make sure that the plane leaves on time?
+Another example is one lane for the rather technical backstage processes – who do you need to make sure that the plane leaves on time?
 Or one lane that focuses rather on the interaction side with customers?
 Depending on what you’re working on, you can then hide or show different lanes.

 How do you work with complex maps where you have loads of stakeholders?

 Put everything on one map but then tailor it to the audience.
 Hide those lanes which are not relevant for it.

 Up until now we had the situation: one persona, multiple stakeholders.
 Switching from one persona to multiple personas can be useful in different cases.